Members

 Laboratory activity

 The CNB-CSIC Protein Tools Unit focuses on the design, production, characterization and use of proteins as specific molecular tools.
-The Unit generates monoclonal antibodies (mAb), performs studies of the immune response, develops specific immunoassays and analyzes biomolecular interactions.
-It works in a horizontal manner, participating in research projects or on contract for specific goals.
+The Unit generates monoclonal antibodies (mAbs), performs studies of the immune response, develops specific immunoassays and analyzes biomolecular interactions.
+One of our main goals is to generate mAbs not available commercially.
 The activities, individually or as part of a project, are based on proposals from research groups within the CNB and from private or public research organizations and/or companies.

-One of our main goals is to generate mAb not available commercially.
-These mAb, made for research purposes, can also be used for commercial applications.
 We also help basic research groups with technology transfer from research.

-The Unit generated mAb against more than 60 different antigens, for use in basic and pre-clinical research, drug discovery, and diagnostics.
-As examples, we produced mAb to chromatin-associated proteins (Dido, ScoHET), centrosomal proteins (CAP350), immunoglobulins (canine IgE), blood proteins (coagulation Factor V, CD5L), neurodegenerative disease-related proteins (tau, beta amyloid peptides), mitochondrial proteins (SCAM3), kinases (P38, PI3K, DGK, GSK3, PKD, SADB), receptors (FOLR1, Dectin-1) viral antigens (TEGV RNA polymerase, SARS-CoV-1 envelope, SARS-CoV-2 spike, HIV-1 gp120) and other human pathogens (Candida famata, Anisakis spp).
+The Unit generated mAbs against more than 60 different antigens, for use in basic and pre-clinical research, drug discovery, and diagnostics.
+As examples, we produced mAbs to chromatin-associated proteins (Dido, ScoHET), centrosomal proteins (CAP350), immunoglobulins (canine IgE), blood proteins (coagulation factor V, tissue factor, CD5L), neurodegenerative disease-related proteins (tau, beta amyloid peptides), mitochondrial proteins (SCAM3), kinases (P38, PI3K, DGK, GSK3, PKD, SADB), membrane receptors (FOLR1, dectin-1) viral antigens (TEGV RNA polymerase, SARS-CoV-1 envelope, SARS-CoV-2 spike, HIV-1 gp120, IAVs H5N1 nucleoprotein) and other human pathogens (Candida famata, Anisakis sp.).

 Research activities